stertooy/build-pkg/README.md

   will also compile the dependencies' dependencies, etc.
 - The input `extra-pkgs` was added.
 You can use this to build any additional packages that do not appear in the `PackageInfo.g` file.
-- The input `ignore-missing-pkgs` was added.
-When this action cannot find a package it is supposed to build, it will throw an error.
-By setting this input to 'true' it will throw a warning instead.
 - The `ABI` input was dropped.
 It previously made it easy to build 32-bit versions of packages, but we are phasing that out, so workflows should stop passing this input.
 - The `CONFIGFLAGS` input was renamed to `configflags`.